 BSD License or 3-Clause BSD License

-These permissive open source licenses are similar to the MIT license, with a small but important difference: while it includes the same copyright and disclaimer notices, it also provides an extra non-attribution clause that protects the original creator of the software.
-This clause is informally termed the “non-endorsement clause.”
+These permissive open-source licenses are similar to the MIT license, with a small but important difference: while they include the same copyright and disclaimer notices, they also provide an extra non-attribution clause that protects the original creator of the software.
+This clause is informally known as the “non-endorsement clause.”
 It requires developers to obtain express permission before using the original name of the creator to promote derivative products.

 The 3-clause BSD also requires redistributions in binary form to include the original copyright notice, disclaimer, and list of required conditions.

-Essentially, the 3-Clause BSD license is a new modification of the original 4-clause BSD license; in the 3-Clause BSD, the “advertising clause” is left out.
-The original “advertising clause” required all advertisements mentioning the use of the software to acknowledge the authorship of UCLA Berkeley and its contributors.
+Essentially, the 3-Clause BSD license is a new modification of the original 4-clause BSD license.
+In the 3-Clause BSD, the “advertising clause” is left out, which required all advertisements mentioning the use of the software to acknowledge the authorship of UCLA Berkeley and its contributors.